kiryltech/spring-cloud-workshop-url-shortener/README.md

 # Overview

-This is a very simple implementation of URL Sortener service created for studying purposes.
-It demostrates microservices architecture based on [Spring Cloud framework](http://cloud.spring.io/).
+This is a very simple implementation of URL Shortener service created for educational purposes.
+It demonstrates microservices architecture based on [Spring Cloud Framework](http://cloud.spring.io/).

 # Requirements